-Precrash Data Overview
+Pre-Crash Data Overview

-Precrash variables are completed for each of the in-transport vehicles in the case.
+Pre-crash variables are completed for each of the in-transport vehicles in the case.
 This means that the entire crash is first completed from the perspective of one vehicle, then from the perspective of a second vehicle, if any, and so forth.
-The precrash variables are:
+The pre-crash variables are:

-Driver's Distraction/Inattention To Driving (Prior To Recognition Of Critical Event) Pre-Event Movement (Prior to Recognition of Critical Event), Critical Precrash Category Critical Precrash Event, Attempted Avoidance Maneuver, Pre-Impact Stability Pre-Impact Location Crash Type what was this vehicle doing just prior to the critical precrash event? what made this vehicle's situation critical? what was the avoidance response, if any, to this critical situation, and what was the movement of the vehicle just prior to impact?
+Driver's Distraction/Inattention to Driving (Prior to Recognition of Critical Event) Pre-Event Movement (Prior to Recognition of Critical Event), Critical Pre-Crash Category Critical Pre-Crash Event, Attempted Avoidance Maneuver, Pre-Impact Stability Pre-Impact Location Crash Type

-The precrash variables are designed to identify the following:
+The pre-crash variables are designed to identify the following.